sammyyakk/sammyyakk/ashika.md

 I’m passionate about using technology to **solve real-world problems**, and I look forward to collaborating on projects that make a meaningful impact.
 My current focus is on refining **SAKHI** with AI-powered capabilities and exploring more areas of **women’s healthcare technology**.
 Let's connect and grow together! 🌱

 ---

-This structure presents Ashika's skills, projects, and achievements concisely.